-- as specified in 9 CFR 500.5(a).
-The DM or Director of IIMD notification is to include the basis for his or her decision. - ii. suspension actions, the DM or Director of IIMD instructs the FSS to suspend inspection and notifies the establishment as specified in 9 CFR 500.5(a).
-The DM or Director of IIMD's notification is to include the basis for his or her decision. - E. A DM or Director of IIMD may defer an enforcement decision when he or she has substantial reason to believe that the establishment's proposed corrective and preventive actions are adequate to eliminate the noncompliance but lacks the substantive and supporting evidence that he or she needs to make a definite decision.
-For example, an establishment may submit an apparently adequate proposed plan and have a good history of executing its HACCP plan, but not include sufficient documentation to enable the DM or Director of IIMD to find that the proposed plan, once executed, will prevent recurrence.
-In this situation, a DM or Director of IIMD may choose to defer his or her enforcement decision and allow the establishment to implement the plan until the DM or Director of IIMD can determine whether the plan is effective.
-The DM or Director of IIMD is expected to make a decision on the adequacy of the preventive action as soon as sufficient information becomes available.
-The DM or Director of IIMD should not defer a decision for more than 90 days without cause.
-The DM or Director of IIMD is to notify the establishment in writing as to why he or she deferred a decision. - F. If, at any time during a period of deferral, the establishment fails to adhere to the proposed action plan, and the DM or Director of IIMD determines that an enforcement action is warranted, the DM or Director of IIMD will instruct the FSS to either impose a withholding action or effect the suspension in accordance with 9 CFR 500.4.
-The DM or Director of IIMD will immediately notify the establishment management of this decision and the basis for it in accordance with 9 CFR 500.5.
+500.5(a).
+The Chief's notification is to include the basis for his or her decision.

+E. A Chief may defer an enforcement decision when he or she has substantial reason to believe that the establishment's proposed corrective and preventive actions are adequate to eliminate the noncompliance but lacks the substantive and supporting evidence that he or she needs to make a definite decision.
+For example, an establishment may submit an apparently adequate proposed plan and have a good history of executing its HACCP plan, but not include sufficient documentation to enable the Chief to find that the proposed plan, once executed, will prevent recurrence.
+In this situation, a Chief may choose to defer his or her enforcement decision and allow the establishment to implement the plan until the Chief can determine whether the plan is effective.
+The Chief is expected to make a decision on the adequacy of the preventive action as soon as sufficient information becomes available.
+The Chief should not defer a decision for more than 90 days without cause.
+The Chief is to notify the establishment in writing as to why he or she deferred a decision.

+F. If, at any time during a period of deferral, the establishment fails to adhere to the proposed action plan, and the Chief determines that an enforcement action is warranted, the Chief will instruct the FSS to either impose a withholding action or effect the suspension in accordance with 9 CFR 500.4.
+The Chief will immediately notify the establishment management of this decision and the basis for it in accordance with 9 CFR 500.5.